nasa/openmct/notes.md

 * Short tables

 Post WIP PR
+* Look at scroll-x again.
+Sounded like there might be some subtlety missing there (something to do with small columns?).
 * Split TelemetryTableComponent into more components.
 It's too large now.
 * Performance
     * Don't wrap row on load, do it on scroll.